 Change is almost inevitable for the team or organisation receiving a new leader.
 Every leader has his or her idiosyncrasy and that colours how they do what they do.
+Managing change when assuming a new leadership role is key for the successful transitions.

 There will be necessary and forced adjustments as both teams and leaders establish working rapport.
 Then there are changes leaders will make.
 It is expected that new leaders make some changes.